quyenheu/Custom-Recon-Osmedeus/README.md

-# ctool
+# Custom tool Recon and Detech Vulnerebility
-custom tool osmedeus
+Based on osmedeus